HaderAshraf/Practice/README.md

 <h4>Depending upon the value if CS’, A1 and A0 we can select different ports in different modes as input-output function or BSR.
 This is done by writing a suitable word in control register (control word D0-D7).</h4>
 <img src="https://user-images.githubusercontent.com/42392736/103838495-dfcc7600-5095-11eb-9521-2b9796aadb39.PNG" width="350" height="350">
 <img src="https://user-images.githubusercontent.com/42392736/103839133-603fa680-5097-11eb-848d-01f3b30570c4.jpeg" width="370" height="370">
+<h1>:point_right:74HC373 latch</h1>
+<h4>We use 74HC373 latch to latch the address of wanted port in 8255A PPI from microprocessor and then send the data to this port</h4>
+<h4>The 74HC373D is an octal transparent D Latch with 3-state outputs.
+It features LE and OE\ inputs.
+When LE is high, data at the inputs enter the latches.
+In this condition the latches are transparent, a latch output will change each time its corresponding D-input changes.
+When LE is low the latches store the information that was present at the inputs a set-up time preceding the high-to-low transition of LE.
+A high on OE\ causes the outputs to assume a high-impedance OFF-state.
+Operation of the OE\ input does not affect the state of the latches.
+Inputs include clamp diodes.
+This enables the use of current limiting resistors to interface inputs to voltages in excess of VCC.</h4>